← Chapter 10· | Turning Signs (Contents) | References | blog |

 All systems transform energy from one form to another, a process that is called ‘work.’— Odum and Odum (2001, 63)

-The self-organizing process aims to optimize itself by consuming energy from external sources, internalizing some of that energy as its own structure and using some of it to do its work.
+But when the transformation process is happening inside an organism, we don't usually call it ‘work,’ we call it metabolism.
+The self-organizing process aims to optimize itself by consuming energy from external sources, internalizing some of that energy as its own structure or metabolism, and using that to do its work.
 Thus every organism is on a quest for energy in some form that is useful for its work or its self-organization.
 Once consumed, the energy is no longer available for that use; in thermodynamic terms, it has been dissipated.
-Consumers of energy are therefore called (by Prigogine) dissipative structures – a category even more general than life itself, for it includes all living things plus entities such as hurricanes, which develop through a ‘life cycle’ vaguely resembling that of a plant or animal.
-(Their individuality is reflected in our habit of giving them proper names, such as Katrina.)
+Consumers of energy are therefore called (by Prigogine) dissipative structures – a category even more general than life itself, for it includes all living things plus entities such as hurricanes, which develop through a “life cycle” vaguely resembling that of a plant, animal or ecosystem.
 The cognitive or meaning cycle emerges when this more general life cycle is realized in a system with an internal model which guides its behavior and directs its attention.

-Dissipative structures could be defined as entities which consume energy and use it constructively.
+Dissipative structures could be defined as entities which consume energy and use it productively.
 Organisms reach out for energy “packaged” in a form they can consume.
 The consumed energy is then converted into an internally useful form.
-Your food, for instance, is repackaged by digestion into a form that your cells can use as a power supply for their work, which in turn sustains the structural basis of your work.
-Your ‘habits’ and ‘structures’ are functionally equivalent in the sense that their relative permanence or stability depends on some of the energy you consume being used to grow, modify or repair them.
-These habit-structures form the matter of the internal guidance system which directs your external or observable behavior.
+Your food, for instance, is repackaged into metabolic energy that your cells use to power their work, which in turn sustains your life and work.
+Your ‘habits’ and internal ‘structures’ are functionally equivalent in the sense that their relative stability depends on some of the energy you consume being used to grow, modify or repair them.
+These habit-structures form the matter of the internal guidance system which directs your attention and behavior.

-It follows that you are a consumer of information (defined as whatever informs your guidance system) as well as an energy consumer.
-Indeed the process described in this paragraph is essentially the same as the semiotic cycle, and can be visualized with the same diagram labelled in a slightly different way (e.g. ‘quest’ and ‘consumption’ for ‘practice’ and ‘perception’).
-Consumable information is made up of signs, which are products of a semiosic process, which turns energy into meaningful forms.
-But signs are meaningful only when they are recycled, i.e. when they generate an interpretant which makes a difference to the system or through the system.
-In semiosis, ‘consumption’ is recycling – and in the process, some of the “signal” gets degraded into “noise.”
+It follows that you are a consumer of information (defined as whatever informs your guidance system) as well as energy.
+Indeed the consumption-and-metabolism process described above is similar in form to the semiotic cycle, and can be visualized with the same diagram labelled in a slightly different way (e.g. ‘quest’ and ‘consumption’ for ‘practice’ and ‘perception’).
+Consumable information is made up of perceptible signs, which are products of the semiosic process transforming energy into meaning.
+But signs are meaningful only when they are recycled, i.e. when they generate an interpretant which makes a difference to the system (or through the system).
+In semiosis, ‘consumption’ involves recycling – and in the process, some of the “signal” gets degraded into “noise” as the semiotic energy is dissipated.

-If eveything that counts is a transformation of energy, then energy is the real currency of the real economy.
+If eveything that matters is a transformation of energy, then energy is the real currency of the real economy.
 On this basis, ecologist Howard Odum has developed a consistent way of evaluating the embodied energy that constitutes the real wealth of Planet Earth.
-Odum's term energetics (Odum 2007, 34) is a more suitable term for this branch of science than the conventional term thermodynamics, because it is all about energy and only partially about heat (which, being constituted by random molecular motion, is a relatively degraded or disorganized form of energy).
+Odum's term energetics (Odum 2007, 34) is more suitable for this branch of science than “thermodynamics,” because it is all about energy and only partially about heat (which is a relatively degraded or disorganized form of energy).
 We will therefore use the term energetics from this point on.

 In Odum's formulation above, work is the generic name for a process which changes one form of energy into another.
-Energy is the matter of all systemic processes, and unlike the inert “matter” of Newtonian physics, it actually does all the work, powering every process.
+Energy then is the matter of all systemic processes, being what they are made of.
+Unlike the inert “matter” of Newtonian physics, it actually does all the work, powering every process.
 Indeed, as we have seen (Chapter 3), we have no way of measuring (or even defining) energy except in terms of the observable work it does.
-Thus both systems and processes consist of energy transforming itself.

-Sometimes work involves transforming physical and/or semiotic matter from one form to another, and systemic processes are themselves embodiments of energy.
-Whether we see them as relatively habit-bound (inert) or more spontaneously active (alive), all are themselves products of energy transformation.
-All work makes a physical difference at some level, but it can only matter by making a semiotic difference to the living – to some teleodynamic system which in itself consumes, transforms and embodies energy.
-Every living system is driven by life itself to persist on its far-from-equilibrium course, and to propagate itself and other favored forms as far as possible.
+All work makes a physical difference at some level, but it can only matter, or have meaning, by making a semiotic difference to the living worker – to some teleodynamic system which in itself consumes, transforms and embodies energy.
+Every living system is a more or less concentrated embodiment of energy, driven by life itself to persist on its far-from-equilibrium course, and to propagate itself and other valued forms if possible.
+Systems stay alive by doing work both internally and externally, according to their role in the holarchy.

 The processes that make up the biosphere consume or transform energy which comes ultimately from sources outside of it, mostly from the sun or the hot interior of the earth.
 But the transformations occur in a hierarchy like the “food chain,” in which some systems consume others to embody and store energy in “higher” or more versatile forms.
 By measuring the energy circulating in various forms through the self-transforming processes of the biosphere, Odum (2007) shows a way to quantify the energy economy, giving us a measure of real wealth.

 Food, shelter, clothing, fuels, minerals, forests, fisheries, land, buildings, art, music and information are real wealth.
 Money by itself is not.
 Money is circulated among people who use it to buy real wealth.Money simplifies exchange by reducing value to a common currency.
-But the money economy, while wholly dependent on the energy economy, reflects it in a partial and distorted way, because it circulates only within social systems (under the influence of artificial and unstable value systems), while energy circulates through all systems.
+But the money economy, while wholly dependent on the energy economy, reflects it in a partial and distorted way, because it circulates only within social systems (whose values are often unstable), while energy circulates through all systems.
 As a better measure of real wealth or ‘natural value,’ Odum (2007, 69) proposed embodied energy or emergy, defined as the available energy of one kind previously used up directly or indirectly to make a product or service.— Odum and Odum (2001, 91)

 Although our embodied energy concept had been in use since 1967 and was used in [the first edition of] Environment, Power, and Society, emergy units were defined in 1983 to clarify the confusion that arose from use of the same units for both embodied energy and energy.
 We purposely avoided the confusing practice of taking over a common word in general use for a quantitative measure.
 Instead, we sought a new word.
 David Scienceman … suggested the word emergy, which implies energy memory.
 Emergy records the available energy previously used up, expressed in units of one kind but carried as a property of the available energy of continuing outputs.This measure simplifies the comparison of natural values and allows us to relate all the forms of energy in a series of energy transformations to one form of energy.
 If that one form is solar, for instance, we can calculate the transformity of a process thus:— Odum 2007, 100

-Odum's formulation of the energy hierarchy, along with his schematic diagrams, help to simplify our models of measurable emergy flows.
-What makes them relevant to us is the form of our embodiment, which defines what counts as work for us by determining what we can consider useful.
+Odum's formulation of the energy hierarchy, along with his schematic diagrams, help to simplify our models of physical and semiotic energy flows.
+What makes things relevant to us is the form of our embodiment, which defines what counts as work for us by determining what we consider useful.
 But embodiment is itself a process, and some basic values of a living system change as one moves through the life cycle.
 The meaning cycle finds itself to be a wheel within this wheel, a specific development of a more general cyclic pattern common to all dissipative structures.

 These energy-transforming systems range in scale from a virus or a single cell through various ecosystems to the whole Earth System (and beyond?).
 Ecosystems tend to follow a developmental path which begins with fast-growing species rapidly exploiting the available resources.
 These are gradually replaced by the slower growth of more specialized species who can conserve their energy as their paths of interaction become more well-established and efficient.
-But this development also makes the system less resilient, more vulnerable to disturbances, as structures and behavior become more rigidly defined (more fast in the sense of ‘fixed’).
-Robert Ulanowicz (1997, 81) compares this to the growth of a nervous system from youth to a ‘maturity’ which leads to ‘senescence’ and loss of flexibility, ending in death.
-For an ecosystem, this ‘senescence’ leads to a relatively sudden collapse as the system can no longer adapt to changing circumstances.
+But this development also makes the system less resilient, more vulnerable to disturbances, as structures and behavior become more “hidebound” or rigidly delimited (more fast in the sense of ‘fixed’).
+Robert Ulanowicz (1997, 81) compares this to the growth of a nervous system from youth to ‘maturity,’ which leads to ‘senescence’ and loss of flexibility, ending in death.
+For an ecosystem, this ‘senescence’ leads to a relatively sudden collapse as the system fails to adapt to changing circumstances.

 Randomness introduces variability in the way in which an organism interacts with its environment.
 In particular, a constant process of “shaking up” the organization of input would allow for new solutions.Fortunately, we humans are capable of intentionally ‘shaking up’ our perceptual and conceptual habits, for example by creating and attending to works of art (and other turning signs).
 As alternative or virtual realities, these can provide both diversion and healthy diversity, opening up new possibilities and saving us from senescence.— Metzinger (2003, 246)

-Robert Ulanowicz (1997) demonstrates the crucial function of diversity in the life cycle of an ecosystem.
-He begins with the principle that a mature ecosystem tends to maximize the orderly dissipation of the energy available to it, and he uses information theory to devise a way of measuring this characteristic, which he calls ‘ascendency.’
+Ulanowicz (1997) demonstrates the crucial function of diversity in the life cycle of an ecosystem.
+He begins with the principle that a mature ecosystem tends to maximize the orderly dissipation of the energy available to it (this is closely related to the maximum power principle).
+He then uses information theory to devise a way of measuring this characteristic, which he calls ‘ascendency.’
 (He spells it differently from ‘ascendancy’ because that term suggests the dominance pattern of a social hierarchy, which is not the kind of hierarchy at work in ecosystem development).
 Maximum ascendency or orderliness in an ecosystem would amount to a niche for everything and everything in its niche, with each component perfectly adapted to its niche and perfectly efficient in its energy transactions.
 But this goal can never be fully realized because there are always ‘inefficient, incoherent, redundant events and processes’ going on in it, and the measure of these he calls ‘overhead.’
 All systems appear to strive toward ascendency and closure, but too much success would undermine their health, their wholeness.

 In particular, the endpoint of senescence, owing as it does to insufficient overhead, engenders in us a new appreciation for the necessary role that inefficient, incoherent, redundant, and ofttimes stochastic events and processes play in maintaining and even creating order throughout the lifetime of a system (Conrad 1983).
 Our human inclination is to seek an ever more orderly and efficient world – which is only natural, considering the degree of chaos and mayhem that characterizes human history.
 But our intuition tells us that there also can be too much of a good thing.
 We often speak of individuals' lives and whole societies that are too rigidly structured as being ‘suffocating.’
 As we have seen, ecosystems, too, can create too much structure and thereby become ‘brittle.’
 Thus, efficiency can become the road to senescence and catastrophe.Catastrophe is the very opposite of apocalypse, which is an opening rather than a closing.
 Just as ecology values redundancy, evolutionary biology values ‘polymorphism: the positive maintenance of variety for variety's sake’ (Dawkins 2004, 54).
 But Ulanowicz has gone further in formulating what Taoist sage Zhuangzi called ‘the use of the useless.’
 So did Peirce, with regard to science:— Ulanowicz (1997, 92)